How to Charge Lightning: The Economics of Bitcoin Transaction Channels: Analysis of a Single Channel

 If on the other hand Alice and Bob decide to use a lightning channel, they will incur an interest $r$ on the money that is locked into the channel, in addition to the fee $a\cdot \phi$ paid when the channel is reset and recorded on the blockchain.
 We assume that this cost is covered by charging a fixed fee per lightning-transaction.
 The fee is calculated such that the expected fee charged during the entire channel lifetime equals the total cost of maintaining the channel.

 \begin{lemma} Let $\phi$ be the blockchain mining fee and $r$ the daily interest rate for locking money in a lightning channel.
-Suppose the transfers between Alice and Bob are Poisson processes with means $\lambda_A,\lambda_B$ transfers-per-day respectively, with $\ell := \lambda_A + \lambda_B$.
-Each transfer is of $z$ bitcoins, and they use a lightning channel with capacity $w\cdot z$ bitcoins.
+Suppose the transfers between Alice and Bob are Poisson processes with means $\lambda_A,\lambda_B$ transfers-per-day, respectively, with $\ell := \lambda_A + \lambda_B$.
+Each transfer is of $z$ bitcoins, and Alice and Bob use a lightning channel with capacity $w\cdot z$ bitcoins.

 Then, to cover the maintenance costs of the channel, the fee per transaction should be:

 where $T(w)$ is the expected channel lifetime (in days). \end{lemma} \begin{proof} The players pay interest on the quantity $w z$ locked in the channel until the channel closes, i.e. for $T(w)$ days in expectation.
 Since the interest is paid each day (rather than for each transaction), the cost due to the interest is: